gitenter/gitenter/doc/requirements/SyRS.md

     - For document reviewer the to-be-reviewed commit should be returned.
     - For document user (e.g. software engineer) the newest benchmark version should be returned.
 - [SyRS-0028]{StRS-0012,SyRS-0019} The software shall provide option for automatic synchronization with code revision control platforms.

+Document formatting:

+- [SyRS-0034]{StRS-0036,StRS-0037} The documents shall be written using a markup language.
+- [SyRS-0031]{StRS-0010} The software shall provide document templates based on the regulatory standards. *(Or should we go the other direction to "compile" the documents to regulatory standards?)*

 Traceability: